 For years, large corporations and institutions with resource-intensive, distributed application initiatives were able to take advantage of appliance-based server load balancing technology to significantly improve performance, availability and scalability of their applications.
 However, at an average cost of over $40,000 per each redundant configuration, deploying intelligent load balancing required fairly deep pockets.
 For small-to-medium sized companies, the high cost of acquisition has placed this technology out of reach.

 However, that has all changed with KEMP Technologies’ introduction of the LoadMaster.
 Integrating powerful, stable, full-featured server load balancing with the latest advancements in layer-7 content switching and SSL acceleration technologies, KEMP has created an ideal server load balancing appliance for small-to-medium companies that desire to dramatically reduce costs and development time of their resource-intensive applications.
-At a starting price of only $ 1,990, including 1st year support, the LoadMaster family of products brings affordable, advanced application infrastructure technology to the applications development process.
+At a starting price of only $ 1,990, the LoadMaster family of products brings affordable, advanced application infrastructure technology to the applications development process.